Subscribe to updates

 Planning Appeals Update

-The government measures councils on their performance in relation to their 'speed' and 'quality' of decision making.
-The quality of decision making is based upon the percentage of 'major' and 'non major' applications allowed at appeal as a proportion of applications determined by the council.
-Bromley's figures are well below the MHCLG 10% designation threshold, which reflects the 'quality' of the decision-making across the planning service.
+The report also noted that the council's performance in relation to the 'speed' and 'quality' of decision making is measured by the government (MHCLG).
+Bromley's figures are well below the MHCLG 10% designation threshold, reflecting the 'quality' of decision-making across the planning service.

 Councillor Planning Application 'Call Ins'